Julia Brownley: Abortion

 Brownley strongly opposed the 2022 overturning of Roe v.
 Wade, calling the decision "unprecedented, deeply disappointing, and ideologically driven".

 Food and agriculture

 Brownley supports federal funding for alternative proteins, including plant-based and cultivated meat.
 In 2021, Brownley and Representative Jim McGovern led a letter by 46 members of Congress requesting $200 million for alternative proteins research in an upcoming budget reconciliation package.
 In 2023, Brownley authored the Producing Real Opportunities for Technology and Entrepreneurs Investing in Nutrition (PROTEIN) Act, which would have established alternative protein job training programs and research centers at universities and the Department of Agriculture.

 In March 2024, Brownley joined a letter to President Biden encouraging the administration to follow through with a proposal to increase plant-based food offerings across federal facilities.
 In August 2024, she led a letter alongside Representative Adam Schiff urging the Federal Bureau of Prisons to increase plant-based meal options for federal prisoners.

-Israel-Palestine
+Israel–Palestine

 Brownley voted to provide Israel with support following the October 7 attacks.
+Brownley has stated her support for Israel and Israeli sovereignty, as well as her belief in Israel's right to exist as a Jewish state.
+In 2026, Brownley voted in favor of an amendment to halt certain U.S. funds appropriated for Israeli military operations, citing a need for a "course correction" regarding the state of affairs within the Middle East region.
+Brownley found Prime Minister Benjamin Netanyahu's course of action to have "deeply undermined" the right to dignity and self-determination of the Palestinian people, as well as lacking in efforts towards the advancement of regional peace and security, having rather "recklessly escalated tensions" that "left both Israelis and Palestinians less safe."